Skip to main content

 These slices can be viewed two-dimensionally or added back together to create a three-dimensional image of a body structure.

-What does a CT Scan Show?
+What does a CT scan show?

 CT scans are very good at showing bone, soft tissue, and blood vessels.
 While an MRI takes excellent pictures of soft tissue and blood vessels, a CT scan shows bone much better, so it’s often used to image the spine and skull.
 It’s also used to view the inner ear and sinuses because these areas are made of very fine bones.